Dynamic access pricing control for fair and stable resource sharing: Dynamic Pricing System Model

-\begin{remark} We now make the following important remark.
-The purpose of the pricing signal is to protect the queue by managing access to the active queue.
-This is only possible in the case when $\gamma(t) = 0$; that is when inelastic traffic is not competing with responsive traffic.
-Thus, a fundamental assumption is that that $\gamma(t) = 1$ infrequently.
-Consequently, our principal design objective is to design the system to operate efficiently when $\gamma(t) = 0$.
-Notwithstanding this fact, it is also true that in many situations when surge pricing is deployed, responsive and non-responsive traffic sometimes coexist ($\gamma(t) = 1$) over short periods of time.
-For example, during bad weather, unresponsive traffic may enter an on-demand ride hailing system.
-In such situations, the presence of unresponsive traffic may be viewed as a disturbance, and the principal contribution of this paper is to present mechanisms to ensure that the system returns to its normal mode of operation when $\gamma(t)=0$ even when the signal $\gamma(t)$ cannot be observed. \end{remark}
+\begin{remark}\textbf{Role of pricing control.} In many applications, the purpose of pricing control is to protect the service to price-sensitive users by managing access to the service queue.
+This is only possible in the case when when unresponsive users are not competing with responsive ones.
+However, it is also true that in many situations when dynamic pricing is deployed, responsive and unresponsive traffic must coexist over short periods of time.
+For example, during bad weather, unresponsive traffic may enter an on-demand ride-hailing system.
+In such situations, the presence of unresponsive traffic may be viewed as a disturbance, and a principal contribution of this paper is to present \emph{mechanisms to ensure that the system returns to its natural equilibrium when the unresponsive traffic leaves the system}, even when the departure of this user class cannot be observed. \end{remark}

-\begin{remark} Equations \ref{eq:systemR11}, \ref{eq:systemU1}, and \ref{eq:systemq1} define a dynamic system of three interconnected queues.
-For convenience, in the remainder of the paper we shall refer these as the {\em elastic}, {\em inelastic}, and {\em active queues} respectively.
-When $\gamma(t) = 0$, inelastic traffic does not compete for access to the active queue; we refer tho this mode of operation as the {\em normal mode}.
-When $\gamma(t) = 1$, inelastic traffic competes for access to the active queue; we refer tho this mode of operation as the {\em competitive mode}. \end{remark}

-\begin{remark} Observe that the model for the competitive mode (Equations \ref{eq:systemR11}, \ref{eq:systemU1}, and \ref{eq:systemq1}) allows users to remain interested in accessing the resource until they are either admitted or (in the case of responsive users) they drop out.
-Clearly, this includes cases where the users make \emph{instantaneous} price-based decisions by simply setting $R(t)=0$.
-Moreover, rather than waiting to be admitted, the model can capture the behavior of either or both of responsive and unresponsive users who instantaneously decide to refrain form access because they detect that the resource is congested; in this case, $\alpha(q)R$ and $\alpha(q)U$ are the fractions of the users of each class which determine that they wish to access the resource based on information on its state $q(t)$.
-In short, this model is sufficiently general to capture a variety of situations and user behaviors. \end{remark}